-- Preview Email Newsletter

 WASHINGTON, Aug.
 6 -- The Energy Marketers of America (EMA) submitted a public comment letter to the Federal Motor Carrier Safety Administration (FMCSA) advocating for the removal of the requirement that certain liquid fuel tanks be limited to a maximum fill of 95 percent of their capacity.
 EMA describes this proposed regulation change as a necessary adjustment that reflects the evolving landscape of the industry while reducing compliance burdens for energy transportation.

-EMA represents a coal more ST
+EMA represents a coalition of 48 state and regional trade associations, more ST

 Energy Marketers Asks FMCSA to Remove Requirement for In-Vehicle ELD Manuals (10)

 WASHINGTON, Aug.
 6 -- The Energy Marketers of America (EMA) has submitted a public comment letter to the U.S. Department of Transportation's Federal Motor Carrier Safety Administration (FMCSA) advocating for the removal of the requirement that commercial drivers carry an in-vehicle copy of the Electronic Logging Device (ELD) user manual.
-EMA describes this proposed change as a beneficial deregulatory measure that would streamline compliance for fuel distributors and modernize enforcement practic more ST
+EMA describes this proposed change as a beneficial deregulatory measure that would streamline compliance for fuel distributors and modernize enforcement practices.

 Energy Marketers of America Supports FMCSA Proposal to Streamline Inspections (10)